 If you’re interested in drama, Oxford has a thriving theatre scene on both a college and university level.
-There is the annual Cuppers for keen actors and actresses to take part in, and we are also here to support any student who wishes to put on a play at College!
-In addition, Pembroke also has an annual musical for students in Hilary term to look forward to.
+Much happens under the umbrella organisation OUDS, through which anyone can get together to put on and fund a production.
+There is also the annual Cuppers competition (intra-college competition) for keen actors and actresses to take part in, and we are also here to support any student who wishes to put on a play at College!
+In addition, Pembroke's annual musical was recently revived with a 2023 production of "Guys & Dolls".

 Every year, at the end of Hilary, we aim to put on a college musical, a full scale performance in the Pichette auditorium.
 If you're interested in costume making, backstage crew, puppetry (yes!); dancing, acting, singing, playing music, or even the more administrative side, such as accounting and marketing - then please get in touch.

 In Trinity, students have the opportunity to put on a play - a simple (usually classic) performance with a small cast and crew would be ideal.
 Please email the reps if you’re interested in directing and/or organising this.